A Study in Improving BLEU Reference Coverage with Diverse Automatic Paraphrasing: Generating paraphrased references

 \subsection{Creating diverse paraphrases}

-To encourage diverse paraphrases, we use \citeauthor{shu-etal-2019-generating}'s (\citeyear{shu-etal-2019-generating}) method for diverse MT, which consists in clustering sentences according to their `type' and training a model to produce outputs corresponding to each `type'.
-Applied to our paraphrasing scenario, the methodology is as follows: \begin{enumerate} \item Cluster target sentences by some property (e.g.~semantic representation, syntax); \item Assign a code to each cluster and prefix each target sentence in the training data with its code (a pseudotoken), as shown in Ex.~(\ref{ex:prepend}); \enumsentence{ $\langle$cl\_14$\rangle$ They knew it was dangerous .\\ $\langle$cl\_101$\rangle$ They had chickens, too .\\ $\langle$cl\_247$\rangle$ That 's the problem . } \item Train an NMT-style paraphrase model using this augmented data; \item At test time, apply the paraphraser to each reference in the test set; beam search is run for each of the $n$ most probable sentence codes to produce $n$ paraphrases per reference. \end{enumerate}
+To encourage diverse paraphrases, we use \citeauthor{shu-etal-2019-generating}'s (\citeyear{shu-etal-2019-generating}) method for diverse MT, which consists in clustering sentences according to their type and training a model to produce outputs corresponding to each type.
+Applied to our paraphrasing scenario, the methodology is as follows: \begin{enumerate} \item Cluster target sentences by some property (e.g.,~semantic, syntactic representation); \item Assign a code to each cluster and prefix each target sentence in the training data with its code (a pseudo-token), as follows: \enumsentence{ $\langle$cl\_14$\rangle$ They knew it was dangerous .\\ $\langle$cl\_101$\rangle$ They had chickens, too .\\ $\langle$cl\_247$\rangle$ That 's the problem .} \item Train an NMT-style paraphrase model using this augmented data; \item At test time, apply the paraphraser to each reference in the test set; beam search is run for each of the $n$ most probable sentence codes to produce $n$ paraphrases per reference. \end{enumerate}